zangqilong198812/YGCTrimVideoView/README.md

 - [x] left and right time control
 - [x] custom your left side bar and right
 - [x] support setup maximum duration and minimum duration
+- [x] export video file from your time crop setting

 ## Looks like